Delegation and Verification Under AI: Introduction

-We further extend the model to heterogeneous task difficulty, miscalibrated beliefs about AI capability, and partial re-execution (Section~\ref{sec:extension}), showing that the core qualitative phenomena persist, and provide empirical grounding on real-world data to illustrate applicability (Section~\ref{sec:calibration}).
+We further examine the robustness of the model under heterogeneous task difficulty, miscalibrated beliefs about AI capability, and partial re-execution, showing that the core qualitative phenomena persist (Section \ref{sec:interventions_extensions} and Section~\ref{sec:extension}).
+We then provide an illustrative application using real-world data to demonstrate the framework's empirical relevance (Section~\ref{sec:calibration}).

 Overall, our framework shows that AI functions not only as a productivity enhancer but as a structural filter that induces discontinuous changes in institutional worker quality.
 By isolating rational over-delegation as the core mechanism, we show that verification ability, rather than execution efficiency, becomes the primary determinant of institutional viability in AI-assisted workflows.